Crush (singer): 2016–2018: Breakthrough and widespread recognition

 In January 2016, Crush released the single "Don't Forget" featuring Girls' Generation's Taeyeon.
 "Don't Forget" won first place on Show Champion on January 27, marking his first music show win.
 Crush also went on to win Best Vocal Performance - Male Solo at the 18th Mnet Asian Music Awards.

 In 2016, Crush became an active member of the hip-hop crew Fanxy Child, consisting of Zico (rapper, producer), Dean (singer, producer), Penomeco (rapper), Millic (DJ, producer), Staytuned (producer).

 In July 2018, Crush released his third extended play Wonderlost.
-As with his previous projects, Crush was heavily involved in the songwriting, composition, and production of his album, stating: “I’m able to do the full production… I can make my own arrangements, and oversee the entire process.”
+As with his previous projects, Crush was heavily involved in the songwriting, composition, and production of his album, stating: "I'm able to do the full production...
+I can make my own arrangements, and oversee the entire process."

-In December 2016, Crush also released the hit OST “Beautiful” for the tvN drama Guardian: The Lonely and Great God, and later received a nomination for Best OST at the 19th Mnet Asian Music Awards.
+In December 2016, Crush also released the hit OST "Beautiful" for the tvN drama Guardian: The Lonely and Great God, and later received a nomination for Best OST at the 19th Mnet Asian Music Awards.

 2019: Second full-length album and continued popularity

 On June 4, 2019, Crush stated on his Instagram that he would be leaving Amoeba Records to start his own agency.
 However, on July 17, 2019, he announced that he had decided to sign with Psy's agency, P Nation.
 On December 5, 2019, Crush released his critically acclaimed second full-length album From Midnight To Sunrise, with "Alone" and "With You" serving as the album's double lead singles.
 Crush once again took control of songwriting and production for the album, and introduced jazz elements alongside R&B. From Midnight To Sunrise won R&B Album of the Year at the Korean Hip-hop Awards.

-In February 2020, Crush released the OST "Let Us Go" for the televisionn series Crash Landing on You.
+In February 2020, Crush released the OST "Let Us Go" for the television series Crash Landing on You.
 In May 2020, it was announced that Crush had asked Joy of Red Velvet to feature on the lead single of his next album.
 The song, titled "Mayday", topped multiple music charts upon its release.
 On October 20, 2020, Crush released his fourth extended play With Her.

 On October 31, 2022, P Nation announced that the opening of tickets reservations for Crush's upcoming tour, the Crush on You Tour, would be postponed to respect the mourning period established after the Seoul Halloween crowd crush.

 Personal life

+On May 22, 2016, he participated in the Han River Space "Brain Fade Competition (멍 때리기 대회)" and won the title.

 On November 12, 2020, Crush enlisted for his mandatory military service.
 On August 11, 2022, Crush was discharged from his military service.

 On August 23, 2021, Crush was confirmed to be in a relationship with singer and actress Joy, whom he had collaborated with during the previous year.